• Skip to primary navigation

 Tips and Tricks

-• Using a Tofu Press is going to make everything easier.
+• Using a tofu press is going to make everything easier.
 These little devices squeeze out a lot of moisture from the tofu without requiring much work from you.
 However, a heavy pan will work well too.
 Here's a visual tutorial on How to Press Tofu that may be helpful.

 • Don't crowd the pan or the breaded tofu won't crisp up well.
 If you don't have a large enough skillet, you can work in batches.